-We're building infrastructure to help engineering teams understand and manage their dependencies.
+We're building infrastructure to help engineering teams understand and manage their licensing dependencies and security vulnerabilities.

 We're building a rocketship company.
-Since going to market about 2 years ago, we've been crushing our revenue numbers every quarter with over 3 million dollars in ARR.
-Our customers include Uber, Hashicorp, Docker, Twitter, Zendesk, and more.
+Since going to market about 3 years ago, we've been crushing our revenue numbers with a multi-million dollars in ARR.
+Our customers include Uber, Snap, Robinhood, Roblox, Slack, Hashicorp, Motorola, Ford and more.

 We're building infrastructure that powers a huge portion of the open source ecosystem.
 If you've ever used Docker, Webpack, Kubernetes, or ESLint, you've used code that relies on FOSSA.
 Our partners include the Linux Foundation, the JS Foundation, and the Cloud Native Computing Foundation.
 Their projects rely on FOSSA.